Methods of Payment

 Kazakhstan is bound by Article 8 of the International Monetary Fund’s Articles of Agreement, adopted in 1996, which prohibits government restrictions on currency conversions or the repatriation of investment profits.

-Local currency legislation permits non-residents to freely receive and transfer dividends, interest and other income on deposits, securities, loans, and other currency transactions with residents.
-However, it also requires that a currency contract must be presented to the servicing bank if the transfer exceeds USD 10,000.
-Money transfers over USD 50,000 require the servicing bank to notify the transaction to the authorities, so the transferring bank may require the transferring parties, whether resident or non-resident, to provide information for that notification.
-Residents seeking to transfer property or money to a non-resident in excess of USD 500,000 are required to register the contract with the NBK.
+Local currency legislation allows non-residents to freely receive and transfer dividends, interest, and other income from deposits, securities, loans, and other currency transactions with residents.
+However, currency contracts must be presented to the servicing bank if transfers exceed $10,000, and transfers over $50,000 require the servicing bank to notify the National Bank of Kazakhstan (NBK).
+Residents making transfers of property or money to a non-resident exceeding $500,000 must register the contract with the NBK.

-U.S. banks with correspondent relations with local banks include, but are not limited to, Bank of New York, Citibank, and JP Morgan Chase Bank.
+Citi and JP Morgan Chase Bank are present in Kazakhstan.
+U.S. banks with correspondent relations with local banks include, but are not limited to, Bank of New York, Citi, and JP Morgan Chase.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.